eaton-lab/eaton-lab.github.io/_posts/articles/2017-08-28-sra-downloads.md

     done
 ```

-The resulting data files, success!
+We now have the resulting data files, success!
 ```bash
 >>> ls -l fastqs/
 ```